-- 1.1 Applicants must be the parent or the guardian (as recognised under Guardianship of Minors Ordinance, Cap 13) of the student-applicants.
+- 1.1 Applicants must be the parent or the guardian (as recognized under Guardianship of Minors Ordinance, Cap 13) of the student-applicants.
 Otherwise, applicants must explain in detail with proof why this cannot be complied with in Section 1 under Part II of the application form.
-Provided that the reason given is acceptable, the School will continue to process the application; - 1.2 Families currently in receipt of the Comprehensive Social Security Assistance (CSSA) or the full-grant under the Student Financial Assistance Agency Student Financial Assistant Schemes in the school year 2022-23, if they want to apply the Fee Remission, they are only necessary to submit a copy of the "Notification of Successful Application" / "Notification of Revision of Assistance" or "Notification of Result" which issued by the related institution, instead of the documentary proof on total income or unavoidable medical expenses (if applicable) with the completed (please fill in Particulars of the Student-Applicant(s) and Applicant, and Spouse (if applicable) only) Application Form for Student Financial Assistance Schemes to General Office.
+Provided that the reason given is acceptable, the School will continue to process the application; - the full-grant under the Student Financial Assistance Agency Student Financial Assistant Schemes in the school year 2022-23, if they want to apply the Fee Remission, they are only necessary to submit a copy of the "Notification of Successful Application" / "Notification of Revision of Assistance" or "Notification of Result" which issued by the related institution, instead of the documentary proof on total income or unavoidable medical expenses (if applicable) with the completed (please fill in Particulars of the Student-Applicant(s) and Applicant, and Spouse (if applicable) only) Application Form for Student Financial Assistance Schemes to General Office.